All Episodes

 Did I not say that yesterday?

-I said, go take a look if you know where to go on the uh internet, track the hits that AP is getting and the other rather than Edwards is getting.
+If you know where to go on the internet, track the hits that AP is getting and the rather that Edwards is getting.

-You see, Edwards is all over the place, AP, UPI, Reuters, uh, the French news agency.
+AP, UPI, Reuters, the French news agency.

 You listen to this program, you'll know what's relevant before it becomes relevant.

-I know these people, too, like every square inch of my shrinking but still glorious naked body.
+I know these people too, like every square inch of my shrinking but still glorious naked body.

 And I'm telling you that I predicted that they're all examining this in a political sense, but nobody's calling them cynics.